Documentation Index

 User

-Send notifications to CTI when the user's extension is dialled directly or the user name referenced directly in Number or Numbers policy, or the Lua script engine session.connect() method is set to USER.
+Notifications when the user's extension is dialled directly, the user name is referenced directly in a Number or Numbers policy, or the Lua session.connect() method is set to USER.

 16